 Maggie Daley Park

-If you’re looking for a break from the hustle and bustle of downtown Chicago, take a walk or a bike ride over to Maggie Daley Park.
-This park offers breathtaking views of Lake Michigan as well as the city skyline.
+If youโre looking for a break from the hustle and bustle of downtown Chicago, take a walk or a bike ride over to Maggie Daley Park.
+This park has nice views of Lake Michigan and the city skyline.

 Lincoln Park And Zoo